-From the architect.
+Text description provided by the architects.
 A series of open spaces clustered against the core.
 The core provides, structure, vertical circulation, services and adjacent has all baths and the kitchen maximising efficiency.

 Adaptable space, these open spaces and freed from pre determined function, the structure is designed to allow reconfiguration to future needs, walls can be erected where required.